-The success of the implementation of both the IOTC PSMR and FAO Agreement depends on the implementation and harmonization of the minimum standards for port State measures that they require.
-Implementation of harmonized minimum standards, in turn, depends on best practices for:
+The implementation of both the IOTC PSMR and FAO PSMA depends on the implementation and harmonization of the minimum standards for port State measures.
+Some elements of cooperation are presented in Figure 2.

 Figure 2: Port State Measures and minimum standards for cooperation - best practices.